Welcome to 3Dpart.se , we have fast deliveries!

 4.3/ On the 3D printer's touch display, press "Print"

-4.4/ Browse/select folder where you have saved your prepared 3D model's .Gcode file.
+4.4/ Browse/select the folder where you have saved your prepared 3D model's .Gcode file.

-4.5/ Press the name you have saved the gcode file to, eg EN4PRO_The Buddha.gcode
+4.5/ Press the name you saved the gcode file to, e.g. EN4PRO_The Buddha.gcode

 4.6 Press the "Confirm" button, your 3D printing will now start.

-5. Check the printer when starting the 3D print
+5. Check the printer when starting 3D printing

-5.1/ Be careful that the nozzle of the 3D printer does not scratch and damage the build platform!!
+5.1/ Be careful not to let the 3D printer nozzle scratch and damage the build platform!!

 If that happens, you will

-A/ Do not see any plastic coming onto the construction platform
+A/ Not seeing any plastic coming onto the construction platform

-B/ You then hear a metallic scraping sound from the 3D printer,
+B/ You will then hear a metallic scraping sound from the 3D printer,

 then turn off the printer/Cancel printing IMMEDIATELY to avoid damage.